CenturyLinkCloud/mdw/com.centurylink.mdw.designer.rcp/build_readme.txt

 Steps for Building and Publishing a New MDW RCP Release:
 --------------------------------------------------------

+Build the latest framework code:
+ - (In MDW 5.5) Run the mdw-framework/buildAll Gradle task.

+In com.centurylink.mdw.designer:
+ - Update mdwDesignerVersion in gradle.properties
+ - Run gradle task buildFeature to build the plugin locally

 In com.centurylink.mdw.designer.rcp:
  - Update MDWDesignerRCP.product (in text editor):
      product version